 What is a cover letter?

-A cover letter is a formal letter you write when applying for a job.
+The definition of a cover letter is a formal letter you write when applying for a job.
 Your cover letter highlights why you want that specific job and what makes you qualified for it.

 The purpose of a cover letter is to make a positive first impression on employers and improve your chance of getting an interview.